dennykane/LOTW/README.md

 system" never seemed to have any real concept of *persistent client-side state*.
 With LOTW, however, *persistent client-side state* is really the name of the game.
-For example, performing the following simple operation in the terminal application indeed creates an entry, containing all of the brilliance you can muster, at `~/file.txt`, held in the browser's sandboxed local storage, accessible regardless of network status.
+For example, performing the following simple operation in the terminal application indeed creates an entry—containing all of the brilliance you can muster—at `~/file.txt`, held in the browser's sandboxed local storage, accessible regardless of network status.

-	~$ echo "A bunch of interesting thoughts" > file.txt
+`~$ echo "A bunch of interesting thoughts" > file.txt`

 ## Disclaimer (YMMV)